 Knowledgeable, friendly and they blog!

-Haley is an associate analyst for the LGS team.
-She graduated from the University of Tennessee in May 2018 with a degree in animal science, and a minor in food and agricultural business.
-Haley joined the team in June 2018 and assists the buyers with contracts, phone calls, and reports.
+Haley is an analyst for the LGS team, buying corn from farmers across Alabama and Georgia.
+Before joining the team in June 2018, Haley graduated from the University of Tennessee in May 2018 with a degree in animal science, and a minor in food and agricultural business.
 She enjoys being able to interact with multiple departments within CPG, as well as with farmers across the country.
 In her free time, Haley enjoys spending time outdoors and with her family, and cheering on the Vols.

-Hli Yang manages LGS communications and farmer outreach.
+Hli Yang manages LGS communications and marketing.
 She grew up on a poultry and cattle farm in Wheaton, Missouri, and understands the ebbs and flows of farming life.
-Hli looks forward to meeting grain producers, hearing their stories, and making it easier for them to succeed in marketing their grain.
+Hli received both her undergraduate degree and master's degree from the University of Missouri.
+She looks forward to meeting grain producers, hearing their stories, and making it easier for them to succeed in marketing their grain.
 She brings with her vast communications skills with past experiences at Farm Journal Media, RFD-TV’S Market Day Report show, conducting market research for General Motors and Portillo’s, and working as a TV reporter in Columbia, Missouri.
-Outside of work, you can find Hli hanging out with her family, rollerblading, traveling to new places, or cheering on the Mizzou Tigers.
+Outside of work, you can find Hli hanging out with her family, traveling to new places, or cheering on the Mizzou Tigers.

 Taylor is the LGS Western corn buyer, buying from farmers west of the Mississippi.
 Born and raised in South Dakota, just outside of Sioux City, Iowa, he has lived most of his life in heavy agricultural areas.
 He received his undergraduate degree from Southern Illinois University Edwardsville and his MBA at the University of Arkansas.
 While attending Arkansas, he was an intern at Tyson Foods in the Value-Added Meal Solutions Group, followed by the Commodity Purchasing Group.
 After completing his degree, he moved to Denver and worked as a consultant at Deloitte.
 With the continued growth of LGS, Taylor took the opportunity to come back to Tyson Foods in early 2018.
 When not working, he enjoys staying busy through any outdoor activity or sport.